dask/dask-blog/_posts/2021-05-21-dask-distributed-user-journey.md

 If your organisation is too small to have an IT team to manage this for you, or you just have a preference for managed services, there are startups popping up to provide this to you as a service including [Coiled](https://coiled.io/) and [Saturn Cloud](https://www.saturncloud.io/s/home/).

+## Future platforms

-The large cloud vendors also have managed data science platforms including [AWS Sagemaker](https://aws.amazon.com/sagemaker/), [Azure Machine Learning](https://azure.microsoft.com/en-gb/services/machine-learning/) and [Google Cloud AI Platform](https://cloud.google.com/vertex-ai).
+Today the large cloud vendors also have managed data science platforms including [AWS Sagemaker](https://aws.amazon.com/sagemaker/), [Azure Machine Learning](https://azure.microsoft.com/en-gb/services/machine-learning/) and [Google Cloud AI Platform](https://cloud.google.com/vertex-ai).
+But these do not include Dask as a service.

-While the cloud services are focussed on batch processing and machine learning today these companies also have managed services for Spark and with Dask's increasing popularity it wouldn't surprise me if more managed Dask services appear in the years to follow.
+While the cloud services are focussed on batch processing and machine learning today these companies also have managed services for Spark.
+With Dask's increasing popularity it wouldn't surprise me if managed Dask services are released by these cloud vendors in the years to follow.

 ## Summary